youmu257/hexo-blog/README.md

     - ```hexo serve```
 2. Go to http://localhost:4000 check the result

+# Add new post
+1. Create new post in source/_posts/your_post.md

 # Add article
 1. Run ```hexo new post "your_article_name"```
 2. Edit source/_posts/your_article_name.md